marrozhkova/eurovision-ua/README.md

 ---

 ## 🎯 Purpose
-This project was built as a visual playground — to study and apply modern CSS trends like neumorphism and glassmorphism in a creative, non-functional interface.
-It's part of my personal exploration in UI design and frontend presentation.
+This project celebrates Ukrainian musical pride through code.
+It was also created to demonstrate my frontend development and design capabilities — particularly in crafting emotionally expressive UI that fits a theme.

+---

+## 🌈 Design Notes
+- Bright colors are intentional — Eurovision is not subtle.
+- Layout optimized for desktop and mobile views
+- Fonts and styling follow a pop-music inspired aesthetic

 ---